seed-labs/seed-emulator/docs/user_manual/internet/ca.md

 caStore.save("/tmp/ca")
 ```

-Restore the Root CA certificate and private key from a folder.
+We can also restore the root CA certificate and private key from a folder.

 ```python
 from seedemu.services import RootCAStore